zombiepaladin/geoworld/README.md

-Geoworld is an eudcational platformer game under development as a partnership between the Computing and Information Sciences department and the Geology Department of Kansas State University.
+Geoworld is an educational platformer game under development as a partnership between the Computing and Information Sciences department and the Geology Department of Kansas State University.